nusenu/ansible-relayor/README.md

     - if the tor binary is not named "tor" on your control machine, you have to change the default (for example on Whonix workstations)
     - default: tor

+* `tor_happy_family` boolean
+    - set to `true` to enable happy families
+    - this will generate a happy family key and distribute it to all managed relays
+    - enabling happy families will not disable the old MyFamily torrc option
+    - requires tor version >=0.4.9.2-alpha on the control node and the relay
+    - temporary opt-in: future relayor releases will enable this by default and remove this setting
+    - default: false

+* `tor_local_happy_family_folder` folderpath
+    - specify the folderpath on the control machine where family keys are stored
+    - ensure this folder is not accessible to unauthorized parties as it contains a private key file.
+    - default: ~/.tor

+* `tor_happy_family_basename` filename
+    - file basename of the .secret_family_key file
+    - default: happyfamily

 Prometheus Labels
 -----------------